 - 1 pound seedless red grapes, some whole, some halved

-- ¼ cup balsamic vinegar
+- 1/4 cup balsamic vinegar

-- 1 pound baby spinach, stems removed
+- 1 pound tender (but not baby) spinach, stems removed

 - Salt & pepper to taste

-Add grapes and vinegar.
-Cook about 5 minutes, stirring occasionally, until grapes are warmed through and vinegar has begun to glaze the sausage and grapes.
+Add the grapes and vinegar.
+Cook about 5 minutes, stirring occasionally, until the grapes are warmed through and vinegar has begun to glaze the sausage and grapes.
 Push the sausage and grapes to the outer edge, leaving some liquid in center.

-© Copyright 2006 Kitchen Parade
+© Copyright 2006 & 2015 (repub) Kitchen Parade